 \section{Conclusions}

-This paper proposes a learning-based predictive behavior planning framework, consisting of three core modules: the behavior generation module to produce a diverse set of trajectory proposals, the conditional motion prediction module to jointly forecast other agents' future trajectories conditioned on each candidate plan, and the scoring module to evaluate the candidate plans using a cost function learned with maximum entropy IRL.
-We train and test the proposed framework on a large-scale real-world urban driving dataset and conduct comprehensive experiments to reveal its performance.
-The qualitative results show that the conditional prediction module can predict multi-modal futures given a candidate plan and provide reactive predictions to different plans, and the scoring module with the learned cost function can properly select the plans close to human-driving ones.
-The quantitative results indicate that early fusion is the most effective structure for the conditional prediction model, and the conditional prediction model can not only improve the prediction accuracy but also facilitate the downstream scoring module to better evaluate candidate decisions, thus delivering human-like behaviors.
-Another important finding is that learning the cost function is crucial in correctly evaluating the candidate plans to align with human values.
+In this paper, we propose a learning-based predictive behavior planning framework that comprises three core modules: a behavior generation module, a conditional motion prediction module, and a scoring module.
+The behavior generation module produces a diverse set of trajectory proposals, while the conditional motion prediction module forecasts other agents' future trajectories jointly conditioned on each candidate plan.
+The scoring module evaluates the candidate plans using a cost function learned with maximum entropy inverse reinforcement learning (IRL).
+We conduct comprehensive experiments to validate the proposed framework on a large-scale real-world urban driving dataset.
+The qualitative results demonstrate that the conditional prediction module can predict multi-modal futures given a candidate plan and provide reactive predictions to different plans.
+Moreover, the scoring module, with the learned cost function, can properly select plans that are close to human-driving ones.
+The quantitative results suggest that early fusion is the most effective structure for the conditional prediction model.
+Additionally, we find that the conditional prediction model not only improves the prediction accuracy but also facilitates the downstream scoring module to better evaluate candidate decisions, thereby delivering human-like behaviors.
+Lastly, we note that learning the cost function is crucial in correctly evaluating the candidate plans to align with human values.

 \ifCLASSOPTIONcaptionsoff

 \fi